SondreBolland/festival_playlist_generator/README.md

 # Festival Playlist Generator
+Prepare for a festival or concert(s) by listening to songs the artist is likely to play.
+This application creates playlists based on artists' recent setlists.

 Generate Spotify playlists for upcoming festivals based on actual setlists from [setlist.fm](https://www.setlist.fm) using the [Spotify Web API](https://developer.spotify.com/).
 You can create a single combined playlist or one playlist per artist, using either their most frequently played songs or all unique songs played recently.